women-in-ai-ireland/AILearningPath.io/index.md

 [Leetcode](https://leetcode.com/)

 ## Further Studying
-**1. A frequent question that comes up is "Which should I pick- Python or R?"**
+**A frequent question that comes up is "Which should I pick- Python or R?"**

 The following two articles present perspectives on the strengths of each of these and why you may consider either: